KaiQian/unity-xcode-embed-framework/README.md

-Unity does not suppport adding a embed framework to exported Xcode project.
+Unity does not suppport adding an embed framework to exported Xcode project.

 This is for it.